The Drug Enforcement Agency classifies marijuana as a Schedule I drug — but does that extend to all cannabinoids?

 Although other drugs in the Schedule I class are highly dangerous and addictive, like heroin, marijuana has been scientifically proven to be safe for recreational use time and time again.

 The reason marijuana remains a Schedule I drug is largely politicized and bureaucratic.
 While the passage of the 2018 Farm Bill de-scheduled hemp, legalizing CBD products derived from hemp, it’s still challenging for new studies on marijuana specifically to get underway.
-Without new studies, dispelling the Schedule I requirement of “no accepted medical use” is even harder.
+Without further studies, dispelling the Schedule I requirement of “no accepted medical use” is even more challenging.

 With more and more states legalizing marijuana in the last five years, labs have been able to conduct more studies than ever on the medical benefits and safety of marijuana.
 There are renewed calls for the rescheduling of marijuana in Congress, but there’s no clear timeline of when marijuana may be rescheduled.